thecrazyscorp/FutureBuilders2025_NSU_Sicario/README.md

 2. Claude AI

 <h2> Handling Limited Internet Access: </h2>
-We intentionally kept the system simple and fast: the UI is built with basic HTML and CSS (mobile-friendly), uses minimal JavaScript only for form handling and small interactions, and stores all data in a MySQL database.
+To ensure usability in rural and remote areas with unstable connectivity, the system is intentionally designed to be lightweight and resilient.
+The user interface is built using basic HTML and CSS with minimal JavaScript, allowing pages to load quickly even on slow networks and low-end devices.

+To prevent data loss during network interruptions, the application includes an offline submission mechanism.
+When internet connectivity is unavailable, patient case data is stored locally in the browser.
+Once the connection is restored, the system automatically submits the stored case for doctor review.
+This ensures that patients can still report symptoms without needing continuous internet access.

+This approach makes the system reliable and practical for real-world use in low-resource rural settings.